-- 1. COLA, in support of lake associations and lakeshore property owners, urges the Planning and Zoning Administrator, County Commissioners and County Attorney to consistently investigate reported violations and aggressively enforce the provisions of Becker County Ordinance and Minnesota Shoreland Standards. - 2.
-COLA will inform its member lake associations of proposed amendments to the County Zoning Ordinance and Minnesota Shoreland Rules.
-In addition, COLA will notify and consult with member lake associations about land subdivision or variance requests in cooperation with Becker County Zoning. - 3.
-COLA will notify and consult with lake association officials and members about land subdivision or variance applications to include arranging a conference with the Zoning office on the matter. - 4.
-COLA supports the strict and consistent application of Becker County's Non-Conformities Ordinance provisions.
-Further, in cases where deviation from a standard is granted by Variance, COLA urges the Board of Adjustment to require mitigation as a condition of approval and the Planning and Zoning Office to assure that mitigation has been implemented and if not, issue an enforcement statement to the property owner. - 5.
-COLA urges Becker County to identify those shorelands unsuitable for traditional lot/block development and confer upon them "special protection zone" status.
-Further development of these areas would require conservation design, restrictive measures and/or mitigation features to protect the lake and its shoreland. - 6.
-COLA requests Becker County improve the Shoreland Septic System program by: implementing an Ordinance provision covering Point of Sale re-certification, establishing a Septic System Inspector audit procedure, timely enforcement on those cases where property owners fail to comply with the program, formulating a sewage Pumper/Hauler policy that restricts disposal on land that drains to a lake, and implement an Ordiance provision covering sewage disposal from Recreational Vehicles located on shoreland. - 7.
-COLA encourages each lake association to establish a Lake Management Plan either by use of a model program or custom approach that leads to documentation and a community commitment to preservation of the natural resource.
+1. COLA, in support of lake associations and lakeshore property owners, urges the Planning and Zoning Administrator, County Commissioners and County Attorney to consistently investigate reported violations and aggressively enforce the provisions of Becker County Ordinance and Minnesota Shoreland Standards.

+2. When notified by the County, COLA will inform its member lake associations of proposed amendments to the County Zoning Ordinance and Minnesota Shoreland Rules.
+In addition, COLA will notify with member lake associations about land subdivision or variance requests in cooperation with Becker County Zoning.

+3. When notified by the County, COLA will notify member lake associations about land subdivision or variance applications to include arranging a conference with the Zoning office on the matter.
+COLA encourages individual Lake Association's contact information be placed on the Zoning and Planning Committee's communication list.

+4. COLA supports the strict and consistent application of Becker County's Non-Conformities Ordinance provisions.
+Further, in cases where deviation from a standard is granted by Variance, COLA urges the Board of Adjustment to require mitigation as a condition of approval and the Planning and Zoning Office to assure that mitigation has been implemented and if not, issue an enforcement statement to the property owner.

+5. COLA urges Becker County to identify those shorelands unsuitable for traditional lot/block development and confer upon them "special protection zone" status.
+Further development of these areas would require conservation design, restrictive measures and/or mitigation features to protect the lake and its shoreland.

+6. COLA requests Becker County improve the Shoreland Septic System program by: implementing an Ordinance provision covering Point of Sale re-certification, establishing a Septic System Inspector audit procedure, timely enforcement on those cases where property owners fail to comply with the program, formulating a sewage Pumper/Hauler policy that restricts disposal on land that drains to a lake, and implement an Ordinance provision covering sewage disposal from Recreational Vehicles located on shoreland.

+7. COLA encourages each lake association to establish a Lake Management Plan either by use of a model program or custom approach that leads to documentation and a community commitment to preservation of the natural resource.
 COLA will serve as a resource to a lake association undertaking a Lake Management Plan.

-- 8. COLA urges Becker County officials establish publicly announced, open application process for appointments to the Board of Adjustment, Planning Commission, Ordinance Advisory Committee, and other Becker County appointments.
-Further, COLA urges that term limits be placed on membership of Boards, Commissions, and committees involved with shoreland regulation. - COLA urges local government officials to encourage public participation in decision-making by including representatives of COLA and lake associations in the process of formulating policies and programs that have an impact on the management of lakes and lake-related issues. - 10.
-COLA supports the proposed Minnesota Buffer Zone program to protect the public waters in Becker County.
+8. COLA urges Becker County officials establish publicly announced, open application process for appointments to the Board of Adjustment, Planning Commission, Ordinance Advisory Committee, and other Becker County appointments.
+Further, COLA urges that term limits be placed on membership of Boards, Commissions, and committees involved with shoreland regulation.

+9. COLA urges local government officials to encourage public participation in decision-making by including representatives of COLA and lake associations in the process of formulating policies and programs that have an impact on the management of lakes and lake-related issues.

+10. COLA supports the proposed Minnesota Buffer Zone program to protect the public waters in Becker County.